104 Clark Hall

 General Program Requirements

-All aerospace studies courses are open to all University students.
-Additionally, any student may join the AFROTC program as a cadet and enroll in the 100- and 200-level general military courses so long as they meet the minimum entrance requirements.
-Aerospace Studies 100- and 200-level courses count as credit toward graduation beginning autumn, 2007.
-Entry into the professional officer courses (300- and 400-level courses) as a cadet seeking a commission in the Air Force is on a controlled, selective basis.
+All aerospace studies courses are available to cadets exclusively.
+Additionally any students may join the AFROTC program as cadets and enroll in the 100- and 200-level general military courses so long as they meet the minimum entrance requirements.
+Aerospace Studies 100- and 200-level courses count as credit toward graduation.
+The general military courses are prerequisites to entry into the professional officer courses (300-and 400-level courses) and seeking a commission in the Air Force is on a controlled, selective basis.
 Contact the Recruiting Flight Commander in the Department of Aerospace studies (AFROTC) for more information.

-Students who successfully complete the AFROTC program and receive an academic degree from the University.
+Students must successfully complete the AFROTC program and receive an academic degree from the University.
 Upon program and degree completion, cadets are offered commissions as second lieutenants in the Air Force.

 General Military Courses

 The 100- and 200-level courses for AFROTC cadets consist of one classroom hour, two hours of leadership laboratory, and two hours of physical fitness per week during the freshman and sophomore years.
 Uniforms and textbooks are provided.
 Students may enter the freshman class at the start of autumn, winter, or spring quarter.
 Sophomore students may enter at the start of autumn or winter quarter and take the freshman- and sophomore-level courses concurrently.
 A four-week field-training course, normally taken during the summer between the sophomore and junior years, is required for entry into the professional officer courses.
 Students receive pay and travel costs for field training.

 Except for sophomore cadets on AFROTC scholarship, students incur no active-duty service commitment by taking general military courses and may drop the courses at any time within the limits of University course-drop policies.